Why you should visit Bucegi Mountains

 - Padina (1525 m)

-They have no running water, toilet is outside but in return they offer the best views and best atmosphere:
+They have no running water, toilet is outside but in return they offer the best views and vibes:

 - Cabana Malaiesti (1720 m)

-If you’re going for something more extreme, you can spend the night in one of the refuges in Bucegi Mountains.
-Some are located right on top of the ridge.
-They have the shape of an igloo and are made of some strong plastic material.
+If you prefer something more basic, you can spend the night in one of the Bucegi Mountains' refuges.
+Some are situated directly on top of the ridge.
+They are shaped like an igloo and made of a strong plastic material.

 The main refuges in Bucegi Mountains are: